 2. Using the NetworkInterfacesView Tool

 NetworkInterfacesView is a nifty portable tool from Nirsoft.
-The benefit of NetworkInterfacesView is that it makes use of the Windows Registry in order to get information about the active and inactive network adapters.
+The benefit of NetworkInterfacesView is that it makes use of the Windows Registry to get information about the active and inactive network adapters.
 It will list both the network adapters being used, as well as those that have been used in the past, on the computer.
 It will give you three statuses of the devices:

 - Active devices will be shown with a green status icon.